 We elected to be treated as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code") commencing with our short taxable year ended December 31, 2013.
 We operate so as to continue to qualify to be taxed as a REIT.
 Our asset acquisition strategy focuses on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
 Since our IPO we have been, and we currently intend to continue as, a servicing-centric REIT with a substantial portion of our equity capital allocated to Servicing Related Assets.
 Prior to our acquisition of Aurora Financial Group, Inc. ("Aurora") in May 2015, these assets were limited to Excess MSRs.
 The acquisition of Aurora included a portfolio of Fannie Mae and Freddie Mac MSRs with an aggregate unpaid principal balance ("UPB") of approximately \$718.4 million as of May 29, 2015.
-Aurora subsequently acquired an additional portfolio of Fannie Mae and Freddie Mac MSRs with an aggregate UPB of approximately \$1.4 billion as of the closing date in October 2015.
-In addition, on January 29, 2016, Aurora acquired a portfolio of MSRs on mortgage loans owned or securitized by Fannie Mae with an aggregate unpaid principal balance of approximately \$463 million.
+Aurora subsequently acquired three additional portfolios of Fannie Mae and Freddie Mac MSRs with an aggregate UPB of approximately \$3.1 billion as their respective closing dates.

-Aurora has the licenses necessary to originate and service mortgage loans on a nationwide basis and is an approved Fannie Mae and Freddie Mac servicer.
+Aurora has the licenses necessary to service mortgage loans on a nationwide basis and is an approved Fannie Mae and Freddie Mac servicer.
 Although we continue to discuss the conditions under which Ginnie Mae will approve the change in control, it is not clear at this time that such conditions will be resolved.
 No assurance can be given that Ginnie Mae will approve the change of control.

-We invest in whole pool Agency RMBS, primarily those backed by 30-, 20- and 15-year fixed rate mortgages ("FRMs") that offer, what we believe to be, favorable prepayment and duration characteristics.
+In addition to Servicing Related Assets, we invest in whole pool Agency RMBS, primarily those backed by 30-, 20- and 15-year fixed rate mortgages ("FRMs") that offer, what we believe to be, favorable prepayment and duration characteristics.
 We finance our RMBS with leverage, the amount of which will vary from time to time depending on the particular characteristics of our portfolio, the availability of financing and market conditions.
 We do not have a targeted leverage ratio for our RMBS.
 Our borrowings for RMBS consist of short-term borrowings under master repurchase agreements.
 During the second half of 2015, we also used advances from the FHLBI to finance our Agency RMBS.
 We have also invested in Agency CMOs consisting of interest-only securities as well as credit risk transfer securities issued by Fannie Mae and Freddie Mac.

 In January 2016, the FHFA released a final rule that amends regulations governing membership in the Federal Home Loan Bank ("FHLB") system.
 The final rule, which largely adopts the provisions included in the proposed rule issued by the FHFA in September 2014, prevents captive insurance companies from obtaining and maintaining membership in the FHLB system and, consequently, accessing low-cost funding through the FHLB system.
-The final rule became effective on February19, 2016.
+The final rule became effective on February 19, 2016.
 Since CHMI Insurance, our captive insurance subsidiary, became a member of the FHLBI after publication of the proposed rule, CHMI Insurance is required to terminate its membership in the FHLBI within one year following the effective date of the final rule.
 Under the final rule, CHMI Insurance has until the end of the one-year transition period (or until the date of termination, if earlier) to repay its existing advances to the FHLBI.
 In addition, the final rule prohibits CHMI Insurance from taking new advances from the FHLBI or renewing existing advances.